PacktPublishing/Databricks-ML-In-Action/README.md

 alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations
 All of the code is organized into folders.
-For example, Chapter02.
+For example, Chapter 02.

 The code will look like the following:
 ```